XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 62. Can I delete a Docker image while a container based on it is running?
 63. What do you understand by Mutable vs. Immutable in Docker?
 64. Can I update a Docker image with the same tag?
-65. can i delete an image when container is running
 66. What are the different types of networking available in Docker and which is the default?
 67. What do you understand by mutability and immutability in Docker (pushing images to ACR)?